The Business of Culture

 The program is divided into three themes.
 The first starts with a self-development process focusing on increasing self-awareness and strengthening the ability to lead and steer change in the workplace and beyond.
-The second theme develops business acumen in strategic management and planning and offers tools and frameworks for design thinking and creating an entrepreneurial mindset in the digital era.
+The second theme develops business acumen in strategic management and planning and offers tools and frameworks for design thinking and creating a growth hacking mindset in the digital era.
 The third theme focusses on building a culture that supports strategy, effective communication, and audience and community engagement.
 This last theme ends with a discussion of how arts and culture have the power to convey and inspire societal change.

 The program will be delivered through three 3-day modules and two online courses.
 Module days will include lectures, keynotes, discussions, and workshops.
 Interactive and reflective tools and methods will be used throughout the program to help thinking and renewal.
 Discovery visits and mindfulness sessions are used to augment learning.
 Evenings are reserved for receptions to meet with arts and culture colleagues and network with peers from the program.

 Nordic networking experience

 Intensive onsite and online learning modules offering experiental learning and reflective opportunities

 Growing as a leader with the self-development process, and optional coaching or mentoring processes

 Dr. Susanna Pettersson is Director General at Nationalmuseum, Sweden.
 She is an art historian specializing in museum history and collection studies.
 Before moving to Stockholm, she worked as Director of the Ateneum Art Museum, Finnish National Gallery.